 All students attending the elementary or secondary schools of the District shall have the opportunity to voluntarily recite the pledge of allegiance to the United States flag each school day.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: Legal Ref.: Ala.
 Code §§16-43-1, -5

 REPORTING STUDENT PROGRESS